 - Whether DSC is appropriately resourced to carry out its mission.

-The Academy’s assessment will conclude in May 2020.
+The Academy’s assessment concluded in June 2020.

 Mortimer Downey*, Chair; President, Mort Downey Consulting LLC.
 Former Principal Director and First Vice Chair, Washington Metropolitan